 As a sales leader, you may find it challenging to scale your strategy and vision.
 Everyone in the sales organization needs to be laser focused on the right goals.
 This doesn’t mean micro managing them to tasks.
 It does require a focused effort to drive the right behaviors.
-To assess if your sales strategy is solid, answer the questions on page 260 of the workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Being a front-line sales manager in most sales organizations is chaotic.
 It feels as if someone is constantly re-prioritizing your day, week, or quarter.
 This leads to reactive behavior and effort not aligned to your sales strategy.
 You can’t have this.